-There are three basic functions inherent in the operation of every zoning ordinance.
-They are commonly called legislative, administrative and quasi-judicial.
-These terms are descriptive of the principal character of each of the zoning activities which make up a particular function.
+Three basic functions are inherent in the operation of every zoning ordinance.
+They are legislative, administrative and quasi-judicial.
+These terms describe the basic characteristics of each function as it should be exercised.

-The legislative function of zoning includes adoption of the original zoning ordinance as well as any subsequent amendments to the text or zoning map.
-These actions can only be taken by
+The legislative function of zoning refers to adoption of the original zoning ordinance itself as well as any subsequent amendments to the text or zoning map.
+These actions can only be taken by the township board of trustees, the